-By creating a PPC ad, you are directing your leads to a certain page each time they click on your ad’s link.
+By creating a PPC ad in Google Ads, you are directing your leads to a certain page each time they click on your ad’s link.
 Whether it’s a pricing page or your home page, you need to ensure that it is updated.
 You don’t want to direct your audience to outdated pages, as this could drive away leads.

 7. Use remarketing to boost conversions

-Your AdWords campaign will most likely have leads that don’t convert right away.
+Your Google Ads campaigns will most likely have leads that don’t convert right away.
 They will click on your ad and check out your business, but they won’t make a purchase.
 This isn’t unusual, as many people take more time to think about making a purchase.

 To ensure that you don’t lose these leads, you can use remarketed ads to keep these leads thinking about your brand.
 When they click on your ads, you can create a remarketing campaign that shows them ads for the products or services they viewed.
 This keeps your brand at the forefront of their minds.

-You will obtain as many leads and conversions as possible for your AdWords campaign when you use remarketing to earn them back.
+You will obtain as many leads and conversions as possible for your Google Ads campaign when you use remarketing to earn them back.